 I'd love to hear your ideas.
-Fill out the below form, and I will get back to you as soon as I can.
+Contact me at firstname.lastname@example.org and I will get back to you as soon as I can.

 Stacy Juba wrote her first young adult novel, Face-Off, when she was 16 years old because she couldn’t find any fiction books to read about ice hockey.
 It was published during her freshman year in college, and she hasn’t stopped writing since.
 She published the sequel, Offsides, 26 years later and was excited to continue the story of rival twin brothers Brad and T.J.
 McKendrick.
 Stacy is also the author of acclaimed mystery novels and the humorous Storybook Valley chick lit novels for adults, as well as The Flag Keeper picture book about the U.S. Flag Code.
 You can learn about her full catalog of books on www.stacyjuba.com.
 Subscribe to her YouTube Channel, Writer Tips & Book Chats With Stacy Juba.

 Is your teen or tween ice hockey fan desperate for hockey fiction to read?
 Do you need to encourage a reluctant reader to pick up a book?
 Score A Goal For Reading With The Hockey Rivals Books.